mikics/gsoc-jupyterbook/submission.md

 eps.setOperators(A, B)
 ```

 Then, we need to tweak some SLEPc settings, to guarantee the convergence of the solver, as shown below.
 For this problem, we need to use a spectral transformation to solve the problem, and getting our eigenvalue(s).
 In particular, spectral transformation techniques map the eigenvalues in other portion of the spectrum, to make the algorithm more efficient.
 We then need to set a target value for our eigenvalue, the number of eigenvalues we want to find, and we can finally solve the problem.
 It is worth highlighting that solving eigenvalue problems can be tricky, and therefore finding the correct eigenvalues of the problem may require a lot of tweaking.
+For this problem,
+the following settings worked well:

 ```
 # Set the tolerance for the solution